decred/dcrdocs/docs/advanced/secure-setup.md

 ---

-This document will guide how to setup a two system method for holding your Decred securely.
+This is a guide for securely holding your Decred.
-Some of the commands given will be specific to Debian based systems, but the principles/tools can be applied to almost any OS.

-**Please note that this setup requires two computers.**
+The system described here uses two computers:

+* `Computer-A` - The Node
+    * A laptop or desktop that will be running the dcrd node.
+      Connects to the public internet and is expected to remain online most of the time.
+* `Wallet-B` - The Wallet
+    * A secure system that will be running the wallet.
+      Should never connect to the public internet, and can remain offline and powered off most of the time.

+The guide assumes some general technical knowledge, and that users know how to enter commands on a terminal.
+This guide uses the more technical CLI-based Decred software, but it would be possible to use a GUI for Wallet B and still maintain similar security.

 Although focused on Decred and Raspberry Pi, this guide can also be used for more general hardware devices and almost any cryptocurrency.
+This guide also gives instructions and commands specific to Debian/Linux systems, but the principles/tools can be applied to almost any OS.

+Because firewalls can be complex and difficult for beginners, this guide assumes that users have zero familiarity with firewalls.
+The instructions here will explain how to set up a simple (but strong and sufficient) software firewall that isolates `Wallet-B` from the public internet.

 ---

 ## Scope and Limitations

 The scope of this guide is to secure your cryptocurrency holdings from common malware and light threats.
+The wallet setup in this guide is generally known as a “cold wallet”.
 If you are a normal cryptocurrency holder and follow this guide exactly, it should give a good level of security.

-The guide assumes some general technical knowledge and that you can fix any hitches you come across.

 **This setup will not protect you against a state-level attacker or a persistent threat.**